poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 - `Type`: <PropertyIcon name="texture" />**Data** Texture (`sRGB = Off`)

 A texture used to modify the vertex height adjustment.
-This represents the low and high points of to be used for vertex modification.
+This represents the low and high points to be used for vertex modification.

 ### Height